micahnorwoodjordan/getmybeats/README.md

 ## goal ⚽️ 🥅

 - My goal was to pick Javascript back up and learn a framework to learn how to build a reactive, modern web app client.
 - I used to strictly classify myself as a Backend Software engineer.
 In my folly, I thought that the frontend was going to be "too easy", so there was no point in learning about building client applications.
-But in order to build a platform to share my music on, I needed to finally venture into the frontend
+But in order to build a platform to share my music on, I needed to finally venture into the frontend.
+I was humbled very quickly by even the simplest frontend development task, like centering a div 🫨

 ## deployment ☁️